Hiroshi123/Tools-for-my-master-thesis/README.md

 # Tools-for-my-master-thesis
 Implementation for my master thesis.
-Fourier transform, compression algorithm, and so on..
+Fourier transform, compression algorithm, jpeg encoder and so on..